 |Full disclosure: We may receive financial compensation when you click on links and are approved for products from our advertising partners.
 Opinions and product recommendations on APYGUY are those of our writers and have not been influenced, reviewed or approved by any advertiser.
 Learn more about how we make money.|

-If you own some cryptocurrency yourself, then you may be interested in a crypto savings account to give these holdings an added boost in earning power.
+If you own some cryptocurrency and are in it for the long haul, then you may be interested in a crypto savings account to give your holdings an added boost in earning power.

 These types of “savings accounts” or “interest accounts” are relatively new, as with crypto itself, but the rate of return is eye-catching and certainly puts the top yields issued by FDIC-insured banks to shame.